 HOAX My Lonely Heart (revised)

-As the narrative employed in HOAX is raw, emotional and powerful, we revised the original musical to reduce its running time, in order to accommodate the potentially vulnerable audiences that the study might attract.
+As the applied narrative employed in HOAX is raw, emotional and powerful, we revised the original musical to reduce its running time, in order to accommodate the potentially vulnerable audiences that the study might attract.
 We also held post-show discussions after every performance, and provided additional clinical support at each matinee.

 HOAX Psychosis Blues (second edition)